Facing up to White Nose: Exploring a Cave in Stanton, MO

 The Fate of the Cave State

-Researchers have concluded that White Nose Syndrome, while not an airborne fungus, is transmittable by soil, which means that humans can pick it up and transport it on their clothing.
-Already the Missouri Department of Conservation has closed numerous caves on public lands and has been in talks with the owners of Missouri’s show caves to develop an action plan, but judging by the response I got at Meramec Caverns, the initial response seems to be one of dissembling and obfuscation.
+Researchers have concluded that White Nose Syndrome, while not an airborne fungus, is transmittable by soil, which means that humans can pick it up and carry it around on their clothing.
+Already the Missouri Department of Conservation has closed numerous caves on public lands and is talks with the owners of Missouri’s show caverns to develop an action plan.
+But judging by the response I got at Meramec Caverns, the initial response had been unenthusiastic.
 Let’s face it, cautioning tourists about the threat of WNS could be bad for business.

-If White Nose Syndrome is spreading as quickly as scientists fear it is, marching thousands of tourists through Missouri’s caves without any precautions whatsoever is guaranteed to accelerate the spread.
-If the bat die-off reaches major proportions, the state and federal governments will have no choice but to close the caves down.
+If White Nose Syndrome is spreading as quickly as scientists fear it is, marching thousands of tourists through Missouri’s caves without any precautions whatsoever is guaranteed to accelerate the die-off.
+And if the die-off reaches major proportions, the state and federal governments will have no choice but to close the caves down.